-- A remote control signal can be received from either receivers on the front and the back of the camera. - The operating range is approx. 4 m from the front of the camera and approx. 2 m from the back of it. - In ☎ (Movie), □ (Underwater Movie), and ♣ (High Speed Movie) modes, pressing the shutter release button again stops the recording. - The camera takes a picture even if the focus is not achieved. - If the shutter release button on the camera is pressed halfway during the countdown, the countdown stops.
-If the shutter release button on the remote control unit is pressed again, the camera starts the countdown again. - i35/ j cannot be selected in some shooting modes.
-Refer to "Functions Available for Each Shooting Mode" (p.172) for details. - The self-timer lamp and LED Macro Lights do not turn on or blink in Self (Pet) mode.
+- A remote control signal can be received from either receivers on the front and the back of the camera. - The operating range is approx. 4 m from the front of the camera and approx. 2 m from the back of it. - The camera takes a picture even if the focus is not achieved. - If the shutter release button on the camera is pressed halfway during the countdown, the countdown stops.
+If the shutter release button on the remote control unit is pressed again, the camera starts the countdown again. - $\bar{I}{ss}/\bar{I}$ cannot be selected in some shooting modes.
+Refer to "Functions Available for Each Shooting Mode" (p.174) for details. - The self-timer lamp and LED Macro Lights do not turn on or blink in % (Pet) mode.